cdluminate/ProdL/ProdL.md

 - Uploading something to Arxiv?
 This is too tricky.
 This is not a proper place for discussing arxiv usage, as the reasons may be subjective, which makes it extremely hard to tell true reasons from false reasons.

+- Suggestions towards mistakes frequently made by authors?
+(1) Plan ahead and stick to your plan.
+The plan may be subject to change, but there should be a plan.
+A good plan makes your work with collaborators error-tolerant; (2) Improve the workflow.
+When there is multiple collaborators working on the same project, a sane version control system is mandatory for ensuring safety and efficiency; (3) Keep specific terms and typesetting consistent throughtout the whole manuscript; (4) Don't introduce too many unnecessary terms in the manuscript; (5) Don't resue mathematical symbols.
+You may borrow the mathematical symbol definitions from ICLR tex template; (6) Write smooth story line and avoid making it fork-shaped; (7) Parameter settings is not a part of Section 3; (8) Captions may imply groupping of a set of subfigures;
+(9) Avoid ugly diagrams with problematic color, shape, size, layout, alignment and content.

 ## 8. A Tiny Bit on Art